diva-exchange/i2p/README.md

 The configuration files for I2P are found within the folder `./conf`, whereas `i2pd.org.conf` contains the main I2P configuration.
 The configuration files for DNS and Tor `./network`: `resolv.conf` is containing nameserver information.
 The Tor configuration file is found within the folder `./network`: `torrc` configures the behaviour of the Tor service.

-The configuration of a container might be influenced with environment variables: ENABLE_TUNNELS, IP_BRIDGE, ENABLE_HTTPPROXY, PORT_HTTPPROXY, ENABLE_SOCKSPROXY, PORT_SOCKSPROXY, ENABLE_SAM, PORT_SAM, ENABLE_FLOODFILL and BANDWIDTH.
+The configuration of a container might be influenced with environment variables: ENABLE_TUNNELS, IP_BRIDGE, ENABLE_HTTPPROXY, PORT_HTTPPROXY, ENABLE_SOCKSPROXY, PORT_SOCKSPROXY, ENABLE_SAM, PORT_SAM, ENABLE_FLOODFILL, BANDWIDTH and ENABLE_UPNP.

 Set ENABLE_TUNNELS to 1 to use the tunnels configuration within the container.
 Defaults to 0 and therefore tunnels are disabled by default.